arthur-bryan/pisco/README.md

 manager.configure_devices()	# here the devices won't have the domain name set and default will be "lan.com"
 ```

-#### You can also retrieve de device credentials from the user at runtime (use modules like getpass when prompt$
+#### You can also retrieve de device credentials from the user at runtime (use modules like getpass when prompting passwords).

 #### Any help will be welcome.